styphoiz/gcp-eth-node/solo-staking.md

 If desired, you can exit as a validator, which eliminates the requirement to be online and stops further rewards.
 Your remaining balance will then be withdrawn to the designated withdrawal address you specified during setup.

+## Comparison with Other Options
+### Staking as a Service (SaaS)
+When using Staking as a Service (SaaS) providers, you are still required to deposit 32 ETH, but you don't have to run your own hardware.
+Typically, you maintain access to your validator keys, but you also need to share your signing keys with the operator who will act on behalf of your validator.
+This introduces a layer of trust that is not present when running your own hardware.
+Additionally, unlike solo staking at home, SaaS does not contribute as much to the geographic distribution of nodes on the network.
+If you're uncomfortable with hardware management but still want to stake 32 ETH, using a SaaS provider could be a suitable option for you.

+### Pooled Staking
+Compared to solo staking, pooled staking is less involved but offers some trade-offs.
+With pooled staking, you have full access to ETH rewards and control over the setup and security of your validator, but the barrier to entry is significantly lower.
+Users can stake smaller amounts of ETH, are not required to generate validator keys, and have no hardware requirements beyond a standard internet connection.
+Liquidity tokens also enable the ability to exit from staking before this is enabled at the protocol level.
+If these features align with your preferences, pooled staking might be a good fit.

+As you continue to evaluate your staking options, consider the level of control, trust, and complexity that aligns with your goals and comfort level.
+Each approach has its advantages and trade-offs, so make sure to choose the option that best suits your needs and priorities.

 ## Frequently Asked Questions

 ### What is a Validator?